Funeral Checklist, Glossary, Terms, Final Needs Planning CanadaTM

 Final Needs Planning ProgramTM – Elephas Group’s Final Needs Planning ProgramTM is a service that helps families deal with the loss of a loved one by pre arranging, pre paying, and seeing that all the financial aspects of funeral planning are seen to, well ahead of time.

-Flower car – This vehicle is used to transport floral arrangements from the funeral service to the cemetery in the procession.
+Flower car – The vehicle used to transport floral arrangements from the funeral service to the cemetery in the procession.
 Read our Elephas Group blog “How To Choose The Right Floral Arrangement For A Funeral Service”.

 Final rites – An alternate term for the funeral service.